 Dr Kirsten Challinor was awarded a PhD in Psychology from Macquarie University in the area of Vision Science.
 She has conducted post-doctoral research projects in the Neuroscience Research Group, Aston University, UK, and also in the Psychology Department at University of Sussex, UK, investigating how humans perceive motion, and how the brain processes the information it receives from the eye.

 From 2011to 2016, Kirsten worked at the School of Optometry and Vision Science at the University of New South Wales, teaching visual perception, psychology, statistics, evidence-based practice and research methods.
-She created this resource for students: statsinfocus.com and managed a blended learning project in Medicine- improving supervisor training: clinsupervisor.com.
+She created a bespoke resource statistics for vision students "stats in foucs".
+She also managed a blended learning project in Medicine- improving supervisor training: clinsupervisor.com.
 She led the adaptation of this content for Optometry Supervisors: clinsupervisor.com/optometry.
 Dr Challinor was a manager for a project improving the use of evidence-based practice in Optometry.
 See www.eboptometry.com.

 Currently Kirsten conducts research and teaches at the Australian Catholic University at the Strathfield Campus in Sydney, Australia.

 Her teaching covers the areas of Perception, Cognition and Neuroscience.
 In 2020 Dr Challinor supervises 3 Honours, 4 Masters students and 1 PhD student.